Learning in Mean Field Games: A Survey: Numerical experiments

-For the sake of illustration, we now focus on the evolutive setting and compare the algorithms on the canonical example.
-We focus here on the exact iterative methods as described in Section~\ref{sec:iterative-methods}, \textit{i.e.} without RL approximations.
-In Figure \ref{fig:comparison-exploration-no-rl-entropy-evolutive}, we use the notion of exploitability to check the performance of the following algorithms, which are based on the iterations described in~\eqref{eq:iterative-methods-scheme}: \begin{itemize} \item \textbf{Fixed point: } $\bspi^{\ell+1}$ is a best response against $\bsmu^{\ell}$ and $\bsmu^{\ell+1}$ is the mean field sequence induced by $\bspi^{\ell+1}$.
-We see that this method does not converge and the population concentrates on only a few states. \item \textbf{Fictitious play: } As described in~\eqref{eq:mfg-statio-BRbased-fictitiousplay}, we update the mean field by averaging over past iterations.
-This method converges since the exploitability goes towards $0$.
-Furthermore, the final distribution is close to uniform. \item \textbf{Online Mirror Descent: } As described in~\eqref{eq:mfg-statio-policy-eval-omd}, the policy is updated by first computing a cumulative $Q$-function and then taking a softmax.
-This method converges even faster than Fictitious play, possibly because the size of each update in Fictitious play decreases with the iteration index whereas this is not the case for OMD.
-Accordingly, for the same number of iterations, the distribution is even closer to being uniform than with Fictitious play. \item \textbf{Damped Fixed Point: } As described in~\eqref{eq:damped-fixedpoint-iterations}, the mean field term is updated by taking the average of the previous mean field and the mean field induced by the most recent policy, with constant weights for the average.
-We see that the exploitability decreases but does not seem to converge, and the induced terminal distribution is not very close to uniform. \item \textbf{Softmax fixed point: } This method is like the fixed point iterations except that the policy is a softmax of the $Q$-function instead of being an argmax as in the pure best response case.
-We see that the method does not converge, even though the exploitability is a bit lower than in the pure fixed point method case.
-The induced terminal distribution is concentrated in one of the four rooms. \item \textbf{Softmax fictitious play: } This method is like the fictitious play iterations except that the policy is a softmax of the $Q$-function instead of being an argmax as in the pure fictitious play case.
-In this method, the exploitability goes down more quickly than the pure fictitious play case, as quickly as in the OMD case.
-However, it does not go towards $0$.
-Instead, it remains roughly constant after a number of iterations.
-This is probably due to the regularization of the policy which prevents convergence towards the true Nash equilibrium policy.
-The induced terminal distribution is quite close to uniform but we see that the agents tend to avoid the walls, which is probably due to the extra regularization of the policy. \item \textbf{Boltzmann policy iteration: } This method corresponds to the policy iteration method described in~\eqref{eq:finiteHmfg-policy-iteration-method} except that the policy is a softmax of the $Q$-function instead of being an argmax as in the pure fictitious play case.
-This method does not converge as the exploitability increases to a very high level.
-The induced terminal distribution is concentrated in one small part of the domain. \end{itemize}
+For the sake of illustration, we consider below the following iterative methods. \begin{itemize} \item \textbf{Fixed point: } $\bspi^{\ell+1}$ is a best response against $\bsmu^{\ell}$ and $\bsmu^{\ell+1}$ is the mean field induced by $\bspi^{\ell+1}$. \item \textbf{Fictitious play: } As described in~\eqref{eq:mfg-statio-BRbased-fictitiousplay}, we update the mean field by averaging over past iterations. \item \textbf{Online Mirror Descent: } As described in~\eqref{eq:mfg-statio-policy-eval-omd}, the policy is updated by first computing a cumulative $Q$-function and then taking a softmax. \item \textbf{Damped Fixed Point: } As described in~\eqref{eq:damped-fixedpoint-iterations}, the mean field term is updated by taking the average of the previous mean field and the mean field induced by the most recent policy, with constant weights for the average. \item \textbf{Softmax fixed point: } This method is like the fixed point iterations except that the policy is a softmax of the $Q$-function instead of being an argmax as in the pure best response case. \item \textbf{Softmax Fictitious Play: } This method is like the Fictitious Play iterations except that the policy is a softmax of the $Q$-function instead of being an argmax as in the pure Fictitious Play case. \item \textbf{Boltzmann policy iteration: } This method corresponds to the policy iteration method described in~\eqref{eq:finiteHmfg-policy-iteration-method} except that the policy is a softmax of the $Q$-function instead of being an argmax as in the pure Fictitious Play case.
+We stick to this terminology, which has been used in the literature, although this method could also be called \textbf{softmax policy iteration} to be consistent with the terminology used for the other methods. \end{itemize} In the numerical results below, the computations are done without RL but these methods can be combined with RL, see Appendix~\ref{sec:expe-RL} of the long version~\citep{lauriere2022learning} for some examples.